MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 Having said that, gamification features are something on our roadmap which should be available soon.

-### How to move MCT resources across Azure subscriptions?
+### How to move CT resources across Azure subscriptions?

 At present, we do not recommend moving resource group across different Azure subscriptions.
-Doing so might impact the services and functionalities of your MCT training portal.
+Doing so might impact the services and functionalities of your CT training portal.

 ### Language customization in Azure Active Directory B2C